Ordinary Time: August 9th

 Optional Memorial of St. Teresa Benedicta of the Cross, virgin and martyr

-Other Commemorations: The Vigil of St. Lawrence; St. Romanus, martyr
+Other Commemorations: St. Romanus, martyr (RM)

 Edith Stein was born of Jewish parents in 1891, becoming an influential philosopher following her extensive studies at major German universities.
 After her conversion to Catholicism she became a major force in German intellectual life, entering the Discalced Carmelites in 1933.
 Sister Teresa Benedicta was arrested by the Nazi regime in 1942, along with all Catholics of Jewish extraction and transported by cattle train to the death camp of Auschwitz.
 She died in the gas chambers at Auschwitz that same year.According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of the Vigil of St. Lawrence, a Deacon, one of the most famous martyrs of the innumerable Roman persecutions.
 It is also the commemoration of St. Romanus, a martyr who was buried on the Via Tiburtina outside the walls of Rome.